vimeo/VimeoUpload/README.md

 ## Draft Spec

-### Considerations
+### Situation

-1. The current server-side Vimeo upload API is comprised of 4 separate requests:
+1. The current server-side Vimeo upload API is comprised of 4 separate requests that must be made in sequence.
-     1. create a video object
-     2. video file upload
-     3. activate video object
-     4. optionally set the video object's metadata (e.g. title, description, privacy, etc.)

 This is more complex than we'd like it to be, and this complexity is not ideal for native mobile clients.
 More requests means more failure points.
 More steps means a process that's challenging to communicate to the user.
+The 4 requests are: (1) create a video object, (2) video file upload, (3) activate video object, (4) optionally set the video object's metadata (e.g. title, description, privacy, etc.)

 1. We must support iOS 7 and up.
 Therefore we must support both the [ALAsset](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/) and [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) APIs.